rails/rails/guides/source/active_support_core_extensions.md

 # => {:a => 2}, in my test, can't rely on this result though
 ```

 This method may be useful for example to easily accept both symbols and strings as options.
-For instance +ActionController::UrlRewriter+ defines
+For instance `ActionController::UrlRewriter` defines

 ```ruby
 def rewrite_path(options)